2 Ways to Change Folder Permissions from Root to User in Linux

 How to change root user to superuser?

 The root user is already a superuser.
 Therefore, the question is not accurate.
-However, to switch to root user or super user, you should use the following command
+However, to switch to root user or super user, you should use the following command: sudo su.

 How to check root access in Linux?

-Firsty, you can run any command that requires root privileges (for instance – sudo passwd), check you are able to run it properly.
+To check root access in Linux, first, you can run any command that requires root privileges (for instance – sudo passwd), and check whether you can run it properly.
 If the answer is “yes”, then you are a root user.
-Secondly, you can check the sudo group to view the users with root access by the following command
+Secondly, you can check the sudo group to view the users with root access by the following command: getent group sudo.

 Does root override file permissions?